 This course must be taken on a PC.
 Macs are not compatible.

-Windows XP or later.
+Windows 8 or newer.

 Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
 Microsoft Edge is also compatible.

 Software must be installed and fully operational before the course begins.